Bug report #3529

 You will have similarly wrong results.

-#2 Updated by Benoit de Cabissole about 10 years ago
+#2 Updated by Benoit de Cabissole over 10 years ago

 Sorry for delays.
 I was doing some more tests.